What are Adverse Childhood Experiences (ACEs) and how are they different from trauma experienced at other times during the life course?

 My staff often burn out from dealing with clients’ trauma constantly.
 How can I support them?

-- ACF’s National Center on Health and Wellness released this newsletter with information about how to address workplace related stress in early care and education settings.
+- ACF’s National Center on Health and Wellness released this newsletter (PDF) with information about how to address workplace related stress in early care and education settings.
 This document describes the impact of stress on caring for young children.
 It also describes the signs and symptoms of stress, and offers tips for managing stress.

 What does my agency’s physical space have to do with being trauma-informed?